A More Wonderful Love

 Of course not.

 God loves me IN SPITE of the way I am.
 He loves the person He formed in my mother’s womb.
-He loves the man He made me to be; the man He’s making me to be.
+He loves who He made me to be and who He’s making me to be.

-Indeed, He loves me unconditionally.
-And THANK GOODNESS, because there’s no condition I could meet to merit his love.
+Indeed, God loves us unconditionally.
+And THANK GOODNESS, because there’s no condition you or I could meet to merit his love.
 But if I’m looking for a god to love me just the way I am, the God of the Bible isn’t that god.

 To be fair, I think I know what many people mean when they say, “God loves you just the way you are,” and I’d probably agree with them.
 However, in our culture of rabid depravity, I think it’s a too-easily-misunderstood maxim.
 I believe it has led too many people to believe God simply overlooks their sin,